Thalaba the Destroyer: Poem

 Thalaba travels to the land of Aloadin, who owns a great garden paradise, and he is invited to feast with the people, but he is unwilling to imbibe alcohol or be taken in by the dancing women that seek to entice him.
 The temptations overwhelm him to the point where he can no longer tolerate them and he flees.
 Shortly after leaving, he discovers one of the women being attacked by a man wanting to have his way with her.
 It is revealed that the woman was Oneiza, who was captured, and that Aloadin was a sorcerer.
 After saving Oneiza, Thalaba is determined to stop the sorcerer and he ends up killing him.
 Following this, they are praised by a Sultan that Aloadin wanted to kill, and Thalaba decides to marry Oneiza.
 Before they can finish their marriage, she dies and Thalaba is left to mourn over her grave.
 While mourning, a spirit that appears to be Oneiza begins to haunt Thalaba and claim that God disapproves of the young warrior.
 However, Moath comes and is able to recognise the spirit as a vampire.
 After killing the vampire, the real Oneiza comes to guide Thalaba onwards.

 Thalaba travels to look for Simorg, the Bird of Ages, on the mountain Kaf.
 While wandering, he meets an old woman, Maimuna, who is a sorceress.
 She casts a spell upon him and he is sent to the land of Mohareb, by now an evil Sultan.
 However, Maimuna's sister, Khawla, knows that if Thalaba is killed that Mohareb would also be killed and she seeks to kill Thalaba to remove Mohareb.
 Finding this out, Mohareb joins with Thalaba and returns the ring.
 After telling Thalaba to turn to the darker powers, Thalaba leaves.
 Khawla attempts to use her magic to kill Thalaba, but the ring protects him.
-When Maimuna tries to use her own magic against Thalaba, she witnesses the goodness of the universe and represents her evil ways.
+When Maimuna tries to use her own magic against Thalaba, she witnesses the goodness of the universe and repents her evil ways.
 She repays him by using her magic to bring him back to the mountain, and Thalaba is able to return to his search for Simorg.
 After wandering through snow, Thalaba comes across the Font of Fire with the sleeping Laila trapped inside.
 It turns out she was placed there by her father, the sorcerer Okba and one of the murderers of Thalaba's family.